Transport equations in H\"older space by vanishing viscosity and applications

-When $b$ lies in a H\"older-Besov space, we succeed in obtaining the same regularity of the solution as for $f$ and $g$.
-The type of solution strongly depends on the regularity of $b$.
+\mysection{Statement under existence assumption} When $b$ lies in a H\"older-Besov space, we succeed in obtaining a \textit{maximum principle} like for the \textit{limit H\"older continuity}, matching the regularity of $f$ and $g$.
+The type of solution strongly depends on the regularity of $b$, however to be sure that our approximation converges towards a true H\"older continuous solution, we need to introduce an assumption framework.